linkedin/css-blocks/README.md

 **Stage 1: Block Compilation.** Each block is compiled down to component-oriented css classes.
 Each component's styles are kept in their own CSS file.

 **Stage 2: Template analysis and rewriting.** Block specific markup is rewritten within the templates so that the CSS classes from stage 1 are used instead.
 Analysis is done to understand what CSS classes are used and what CSS classes happen to be applied to the same elements.
 Because there is no total ordering of the component CSS files, Errors are generated for style conflicts across different block files and must be resolved explicitly.

 **Stage 3: Optimization.** The constriants on the authoring of blocks, together with the template analysis and explicit resolution scheme, provides a highly optimizable framework for combining declarations safely.
 Unused classes are optimized out.
 A single class from a stylesheet may end up represented by as many classes as there are declarations in a ruleset.

+**Stage 4: Template Optimization.**
  These final class mappings are then rewritten back into the templates one last time.

- TODO: How to wire this into a build system.
+ TODO: How to wire each stage into a build system.

 Options